In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Sodium does not include pantry salt; for reference, ⅛; teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Wash produce before use

 Prep and start roasting the onion

 - Peel the onion and cut crosswise into ¼-inch-thick slices.
 Separate the slices into rings.

 - Strip the oregano leaves from the stems and coarsely chop enough to measure 3 teaspoons [6 tsp].
+Save any remaining oregano for another use.
 Divide the oregano into three equal portions, one for the onion, one for the tapenade, and one for garnish.

 - Line a sheet pan [2 sheet pans] with foil or parchment paper.